Business Case and Playbook for Data-Driven Sales Coaching

 The Sales Management Association surveyed sales leaders at 200 companies and found that 76% of firms believe that sales coaching is important, but that 76% believe they do too little of it.
 On top of that, only 46% of the companies said that their sales coaching was effective.

 The survey results show that better sales coaching and more coaching time can improve the achievement of sales objectives.
 Companies with effective sales coaching achieve sales objectives 9% higher than other firms.
-And companies that invest greater than 9 hours per week in sales coaching produce 7.2% higher results.
+That's a 15% performance gap compared to companies with ineffective sales coaching.
+And companies that invest greater than 9 hours per week in sales coaching produce 7.2% higher results, a 12.6% swing relative to companies that spend less than 2.5 hours per week on sales coaching.

 - AE annual quota for inside sales: $400k-$800k